Thank you for subscribing to Seavoices’ updates!

 “What is the future plan of the company?
 What are your training needs?
 How can we help our companies and seafarers reach the final destination?
 Let’s collaborate and communicate,” she said.

 Ms Liew pointed out that SMOU has been advocating to seafarers the importance of a lifelong learning mindset.
-“Because at the end of the day, I believe that’s the best welfare for workers — to stay employable and nobody will be left behind”.
+“Because at the end of the day, I believe that’s the best for workers’ welfare—to stay employable and nobody will be left behind”.

-She spoke about how the company training committee (CTC), championed by NTUC, has set up more than 1300 committees to develop transformation plans to ensure workers remains future-ready.
-For the shipping companies, SMOU can also give feedback from the ground and rally the seafarers to cultivate a growth mindset.
+She spoke about how the company training committee (CTC), championed by NTUC, has set up more than 1300 committees to develop transformation plans to ensure workers remain future-ready.
+For the shipping companies, SMOU can also provide feedback from the ground and rally the seafarers to cultivate a growth mindset.

 On building the Singapore Core, while SMOU supports the Ministry of Manpower’s Complementarity Assessment Framework (COMPASS), she shared that our nation will still need to build up a strong Singapore core as an International Maritime Centre (IMC).